Search

 Close this search box.

-ISU Space Payloads Laboratory
+Space Payloads Laboratory

 Building on a strong heritage of successful projects, the ISU Space Payloads Laboratory (SPL) was established in 2019 to bring under one umbrella all of ISU’s space payload and spaceflight activities.